Undergraduate Curriculum Map

 BA in Architecture

-The Bachelor of Arts in Architecture (BA) program provides a robust foundation in architectural design with skills transferrable to related disciplines.
-The ability to define a problem, work through design iterations, and refine evaluative criteria are some of the transferrable skills that will prepare students for multidisciplinary and interdisciplinary design practices within and beyond architecture.
-With an emphasis on building strong portfolios, students have the option to pursue graduate school or employment in architecture or related fields upon graduation.
-Curricular flexibility enables students to select courses that best prepares them for their individualized goals.
-In the State of California, the BA degree offers a modified path to architectural licensure.
-The 120-unit program applies to students who entered the program in Fall 2023 and after.
-View course descriptions here.
+The Bachelor of Arts in Architecture (BA) program provides a robust foundation in architectural design.
+The ability to define a problem, work through design iterations, and refine solutions are some of the transferrable skills that will prepare you for careers within and beyond architecture.
+With an emphasis on building strong portfolios, you can pursue graduate school or careers in architecture and related fields.
+Curricular flexibility means you can select courses that best meet your career goals.
+In California, the BA degree offers a modified path to architectural licensure.
+This program is not NAAB-accredited and may not be accepted as meeting architectural licensure requirements in other U.S. states.
+View course descriptions

 AAS in Design of Built Environments